Kadugli

-Kaduqli or Kadugli (كادوقلي DIN Sudanese pronunciation: /arz/) is the capital city of South Kordofan State, Sudan.
+Kaduqli or Kadugli (كادوقلي DIN) is the capital city of South Kordofan State, Sudan.
 It is located 240 km south of El-Obeid, at the northern edge of the White Nile plain in the Nuba Mountains.
 It contains Hilal Stadium.

 History

 The Battle of Kadugli broke out during the 2023 Sudan conflict.
 The 2025 Kadugli shelling took place in February 2025.

 Economy

 It is a trading centre for gum arabic and livestock.
 Industries include textiles, soap factories, and the production of leather.

-During the UNMIS (United Nations Mission in Sudan), Kaduqli was the Sector IV Headquarters.
-It housed the Egyptian Contingent and based the Indian Aviation Contingent's MI-17 helicopters.
+During the United Nations Mission in Sudan (UNMIS), Kaduqli was the Sector IV Headquarters.
+It housed the Egyptian contingent and based the Indian Aviation contingent's MI-17 helicopters.

 Climate

 Kaduqli has a hot semi-arid climate (Köppen climate classification BSh), rainfall being just under the boundary for a tropical savanna climate (Koppen: Aw), characterized by consistently hot temperatures and distinct wet and dry seasons.
 March to May marks the hottest part of the year.
 The wet season lasts from May to September, with moderately high levels of rainfall and humidity.
 The dry season lasts from November to April, and conversely has very low humidity and almost no rainfall.